 - Postsecondary Comprehensive Report from the International Credential Assessment Service of Canada

-- If your original course outline is not in English, a certified translation of the document is required.
-Acceptable translators include a notary public or a certified translating service.
-The outlines must be signed and sealed by the translator or they will not be accepted.
+If your original course outline is not in English, a certified translation of the document is required.
+The outlines must be translated, signed and sealed by a certified translating service or they will not be accepted.
+Please see the following website for certified translators in your area: http://www.atio.on.ca/

 Please note: It may take several weeks for one of the above service providers to perform a credential evaluation.
 Please make sure to apply early.